seekatekode/aws-bootcamp-cruddur-2024/journal/week6.md

 Then ran `chmod u+x backend-flask/bin/db/test` , added `PROD` to `connection_url = os.getenv("CONNECTION_URL")`

- **Running ./bin/db/test was not successful unless I remove `PROD` ,THEN right away.**
+ **Running ./bin/db/test was not successful unless I remove `PROD` ,then it worked right away.**

  ![FF97ACD5-31CC-419D-8EA4-183658EC8C83](https://github.com/seekatekode/aws-bootcamp-cruddur-2024/assets/133314947/1f4d29ea-5f83-497d-a0f0-8a91d6056734)

 We then ran `export GITPOD_IP=$(curl ifconfig.me)`, then `./bin/rds/update-sg-rule`.
 This command did not work for me, so I received the error `An error occurred (InvalidGroupId.Malformed) when calling the ModifySecurityGroupRules operation: Invalid id: "sg-0b3b...`.
-Since this did not work, I wasn't able to receive `Connection successful` after running `./bin/db/test`I reached out in Discord after trying a few steps with no luck and it was determined my inbound rules were not set correctly.
+Since this did not work, I wasn't able to receive `Connection successful` after running `./bin/db/test` I reached out in Discord after trying a few steps with no luck and it was determined my inbound rules were not set correctly.